Tom Cruise Is Considered By Members Of The Church Of Scientology To Be A ‘Deity’

-Tom Cruise is seen by many as one of the most recognizable faces in Hollywood – but his private life in Scientology have some questioning exactly how high-ranking the actor is in the church.
+Tom Cruise is seen by many as one of the most recognizable faces in Hollywood, but his private life in Scientology have some questioning exactly how high-ranking the actor is in the church.
 As Page Six shared, Cruise is considered by members of the church to be a deity, and he is second in command only to the leader of the church, David Miscavige.

-“He is second to David Miscavige — the savior of the free world,” Leah Remini, a former Scientologist herself who is now an outspoken activist for those willing to leave the organization, said in regards to Cruise.
+“He is second to David Miscavige — the savior of the free world,” Leah Remini, a former Scientologist herself who is now an outspoken activist for those willing to leave the organization, said in regard to Cruise.

-Recently, Cruise attended a massive celebration in honor of the founder of the church, L. Ron Hubbard’s birthday, and witnesses shared that Cruise sat front-and-center for the event, in a highly coveted position at the front of the crowd.
-Cruise traveled to Scientology headquarters in Clearwater, Florida for what members of the church consider the holiest day of their calendar.
+Recently, Cruise attended a massive celebration in honor of the founder of the church L. Ron Hubbard’s birthday, and witnesses shared that Cruise sat front and center for the event, in a highly coveted position at the front of the crowd.
+Cruise traveled to the Scientology headquarters in Clearwater, Florida, for what members of the church consider the holiest day of their calendar.

 Cruise’s daughter, Isabella, has been climbing the ranks at the heels of her well-known father as well.
 Recently, Isabella was featured as the face of the organization for one of their recruitment emails and she gushed about her church, while sharing that she had recently completed an auditing internship in London.